ijakab/luka/README.md

 ## Tips and tricks

+- Read all TODO comments in code...
+They will help you adapt this starter to your specific logic
 - If you want to translate all responses to user language, use `Accept-Language` header or `?lang` query parameter in every request (ex. send values like: en, de, fr, xx)
 - For testing emails, there is a great site: [MailTrap](https://mailtrap.io/).
 Make account there and configure email inside .env
 - For validation reuse logic there is a helper `App/Helpers/ValidationRule`.
 You can add your rules there and use this helper if you like it.